-Thomas A. McShane oversees the Monitoring and Investigations practice for Guidepost Solutions.
-During his tenure, Mr. McShane directed complex investigations into allegations of corrupt practices by the management of corporations in the entertainment, healthcare, media and industrial products fields; coordinated and oversaw the development of comprehensive security solutions for two major sports facilities recently built in the New York metropolitan area; and spearheaded the development of the firm’s Independent Monitorship Program under which Guidepost is currently retained on behalf of law enforcement authorities to oversee and report on the operations of a major metropolitan area hospital, a prominent Long Island construction company and one of the largest electrical contractors on the east coast.
-He also oversees the company’s due diligence and asset searching services.
+Thomas A. McShane oversees the Monitoring and Investigations practice for Guidepost Solutions and leads the firm’s New York office.
+During his tenure at Guidepost Solutions and its predecessor firm, Mr. McShane has directed complex investigations into allegations of corrupt practices by the management of corporations in the entertainment, healthcare, media and industrial products fields and has spearheaded the development of the firm’s Integrity Monitorship Program under which Guidepost Solutions has been retained on behalf of government authorities to monitor major capital construction projects and private entities, including in the construction, health care, financial, real estate management and retail services industries.

-Mr. McShane began his career as a prosecutor in the Office of the Nassau County District Attorney where he specialized in the investigation and prosecution of public officials and employees.
-He left to serve as a counsel to the New York State Commission on Government Integrity, a blue-ribbon commission created by the Governor of New York to investigate the roots of corruption in the institutions of government throughout the State.
-In that capacity, he designed and implemented investigative strategies and supervised the commission’s team of investigative auditors and detectives in broad-ranging investigations of government practices.
+Mr. McShane began his career as a prosecutor in the Office of the Nassau County District Attorney where he specialized in the investigation and prosecution of public corruption.
+He later served as counsel to the New York State Commission on Government Integrity, a blue-ribbon commission created by the Governor of New York to investigate the roots of corruption in the institutions of government throughout the State.
+In that capacity, he designed and implemented investigative strategies and supervised the commission’s team of forensic auditors and investigators in broad-ranging investigations of government practices.

-Prior to joining Guidepost, Mr. McShane was a partner in the New York City law firm of McKeegan, McShane & Drago, PC, where he specialized in the representation of individual and commercial clients in all aspects of civil litigation, including trials and appeals.
+Prior to joining Guidepost Solutions, Mr. McShane was a partner in the New York City law firm of McKeegan, McShane & Drago, PC, where he specialized in the representation of individual and commercial clients in all aspects of civil litigation, including trials and appeals.